“A new approach to clinical care that is more comprehensive and relationship-driven.“ (Jan. 27, 2022)

 If you require any medication, the doctor will send the prescription directly to the pharmacy closest to you for pick-up.
 Most online healthcare services will provide same-day pick-up for medications.

-Online healthcare services provide a convenient platform that includes all of your medical history and treatment history in one easy to access place.
+Telehealth services provide a convenient platform that includes all of your medical history and treatment history in one easy-to-access place.

-Online healthcare services treat a tremendous array of non-emergency medical conditions.
-The list ranges from basic, everyday conditions like the common cold, the flu, or an eye infection to more complicated or chronic medical conditions like type 2 diabetes, asthma, and sexually-transmitted diseases.
+Telemedicine services treat a tremendous array of non-emergency medical conditions.
+The list ranges from basic, everyday conditions like the common cold, the flu, or an eye infection to more complicated or chronic medical conditions like type 2 diabetes, asthma, and sexually transmitted diseases.
 What's more, online doctors' services usually offer therapy for mental health issues like depression, panic attacks, and anxiety.
-You can find psychiatric and psychological treatments as well as specialists that deal with dermatological issues and allergies.
+You can find psychiatric and psychological treatments, holistic doctors, and specialists that deal with dermatological issues and allergies.